-To save image adjustments to "sidecar" files, choose [Save adjustments to an adjustments (sidecar) file] for [Save Type].
+To save image adjustments to "sidecar" files, choose [Save adjustments, labels, and ratings to an adjustments (sidecar) file] for [Save Type].
 Any changes to pictures will be saved in image adjustment (sidecar) files (extension ".nksc") separate from the original image data.
-Because changes are not applied directly to the original image data, even JPEG files can be edited with no loss in quality.
+Because changes are not applied directly to the original image data, pictures can be edited repeatedly with no loss in quality.
 Sidecar files are also used to store labels, ratings, XMP/IPTC metadata, and other data in addition to image adjustments.
 Pictures can be restored to their original states at any time by deleting the sidecar files.